pachaloh/pcsurvey/README.md

 ### sampling with proportional to size

-If interest is to sample units, say clusters, proportional to their sizes, [pc_pps_survey()](https://pachaloh.github.io/pcsurvey/reference/pc_pps_survey.html) is the function.
-For example, your task would be to sample enumerations areas(EAs) within districts.
-With this setup, the primary sampling unit becomes the EA, and district becomes your stratum.
-For the function to work properly, your data frame of primary units must have three columns:
+If interest is to sample units, say clusters, proportional to their sizes, from strata, use [pc_pps_survey()](https://pachaloh.github.io/pcsurvey/reference/pc_pps_survey.html) function.
+Regardless of your geographical setup or data structure, organize your data frame of primary units to have these three columns:

 - stratum, that specifies strata from which the primary units is
 - cluster, that identifies the primary units and